scuzzydude/asimov/asimov.md

 In the 2002, Chinese superstar Yao Ming became the second International Player selected by the Rockets with the number one draft pick.
 It was like a Disney sequel, two dominant centers, both heroes of their home countries.
 Yao Ming was China's first NBA superstar, and because of this, The Rockets became China's team.

-When I'd meet a Chinese Rockets fan, the lack of communication was almost beneficial, because I had to keep things superficial, or risk becoming a meme on Chinese social media, big American broke down in tears in the streets of Chengdu.
+When I'd meet a Chinese Rockets fan, the lack of communication was almost beneficial, because I had to keep things superficial, or risk becoming a meme on Chinese social media, American broke down in tears in the streets of Chengdu.

 My valuation of the Rockets didn't change when Daryl Morey tweeted in 2019.
 Nor did it change when the Rocket's blew two good chances to take out the Warriors in 2018 and 2019.
 It didn't change when they traded Russell Westbrook or Chris Paul.
 In fact, it probably went up a couple points when they traded James Harden.
-My appreciation of the Rockets had not wavered, but once.
+My appreciation of the Rockets has wavered only once.
 Oh, and it crashed hard, worse than crypto in twenty-one, way worse.

 On August 2^nd^, 2001 The Houston Rockets traded Hakeem Olajuwon to the Toronto Raptors for draft picks.
 On that day, my personal valuation fell to the level of betrayal.
 Yao Ming, innocent in all this, was still in China.
 The Rockets became dumpster divers, only winning 28 games, and then lucking into a lottery win of the #1 pick, which they used to draft Yao.

 This wasn't Hollywood, where you could make a Showtime sequel by replacing Kareem/Magic with Shaq/Kobe or Lebron/Lebrow, and still pull in the same box office.
-This was Houston, Texas, where real people worked real jobs and produced valuable product.[^31] You don't just run back the formula, replace your foreign born, dominant center with a dominant center from another country.
+This was Houston, Texas, where real people worked real jobs and produced valuable product.[^33] You don't just run back the formula, replace your foreign born, dominant center with a dominant center from another country.
 Rockets basketball wasn't formulistic, it was a dream driven by the most creative big man to ever play the game.

 For eleven years, I did not follow the Rockets.
 That was a big loss for me, and a because of some naming rights I'd acquired, somewhat of a personal tragedy.
 That loss of value fundamental my own personal value.

 When an athlete brings a championship to a city, he becomes part of the fabric of the city.
-And often, it's because they represent some fundamental characteristic of the city they play for.
-For example, here in Texas, we have San Antonio, who's archetype hero seems to be a grumpy old man.
-And Dallas, whose foundational principle seems to be, let's come in second to Houston.[^32] As in, let's be the second city in Texas to have a foreign-born NBA MVP lead us to our first and only championship.[^33]
+Often, it's because they represent some fundamental characteristic of the city they play for.
+For example, here in Texas, we have San Antonio, whose archetype hero seems to be a grumpy old man.
+And Dallas, whose foundational principle seems to be, let's come in second to Houston.[^34] As in, let's be the second city in Texas to have a foreign-born NBA MVP lead us to our first and only championship.[^35]

 In Houston, we seem to have two fundamental archetypes for our heroes.
 The first, the ultra-hero, with the superpowers of moral strength, absolute faith and unwavering courage.
-This is really the universal hero archetype, across cultures, though few cities are lucky enough to get one.
+This is the universal hero archetype, across cultures, though few cities are lucky enough to get one.
 I was lucky enough to watch one this summer.
 Coincidently, it was another athletic big man with Nigerian roots who also wore the number 34 on his jersey.
 I was pulling for Phoenix but was so happy when Giannis Antetokounmpo celebrated his championship victory in Milwaukee in July.
-Not nearly as happy as when Kevin Porter Junior dropped fifty on the Bucks in April.[^34]
+Not nearly as happy as when Kevin Porter Junior dropped fifty on the Bucks in April.[^36]

 Hakeem Olajuwon would be a hero in any city.
 You cannot write better legendary mythology than his actual story.